Skip to main content

 • Commit to keeping First Aid/CPR training current

-• Attend required training/development events on the UA campus as well as on Mt.
+• Attend mandatory training events on the UA campus as well as on Mt.
 Lemmon

 Please contact us or any of our current graduate instructors with any questions if you are considering applying.